gcross/LogicGrowsOnTrees/TUTORIAL.md

     The argument to this function is equal to the value supplied by the user for the first command line argument.

-If this interface seems complex, it may help to understand that part of the reason for its complexity is that the supervisor and worker will in general be in different processes, which means that configuration information needs to be sent to the worker processes.
+Again, there is additional complexity in this interface because, as the supervisor and workers will in general be in different processes, the configuration information needs to be sent from the supervisor to the worker processes so that they can locally construct the tree.
 The `driver` automates the mechanism for this.

 Finally, it is worth noting that all that it takes to use multiple processes instead of multiple threads is to install `LogicGrowsOnTrees-processes` and then